 Benchmark Administrator Benchmark Regulation the administrator that has control over the provision of the relevant Benchmark in line with Article 3(1)(6) of the Benchmark Regulation.
-Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds, as may be amended or supplemented from time to time the Council of 12 December 2012 on jurisdiction and the recognition and enforcement of judgements in civil and commercial matters
+Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds, as may be amended or supplemented from time to time the board of directors of the Fund.